Decastro122604/DeCastro_Journal_System/README.md

 # Mental Wellness Journal Project🧘🏼‍♀️🍃

 This project is a **Mental Wellness Journal** application designed to help users log their moods and things they are grateful for.
-The program uses Java to manage and display journal entries, providing suggestions and reflections to encourage well-being.✨
+The program uses Java to manage and display journal entries, providing suggestions and reflections to encourage well-being.🍂

-🎀Features
+🎀 Features 🎀
 - Log mood entries (e.g., Happy, Sad, Anxious).
 - Log gratitude entries (e.g., "Grateful for my family").
 - View all logged entries with recommendations based on the mood.